Pentagon senior adviser Dan Caldwell ousted during investigation into leaks

 The officials said Caldwell's sudden downfall was tied to an investigation into unauthorized disclosure of department information.
 The officials spoke on condition of anonymity to discuss personnel matters.

-The officials did not disclose what leaks are being investigated, but there has been a crackdown across the Pentagon and the Trump administration on the disclosure of sensitive or classified information.
+The officials did not disclose what leaks are being investigated, but there has been a crackdown across the Pentagon and the Trump administration on the disclosure of sensitive or classified information, starting even before news of the Signal chat emerged on March 24.

+Caldwell’s ties to the secretary go back to Hegseth’s time as the head of Concerned Veterans for America, a nonprofit that fell into financial difficulty during his time there.
+Caldwell worked at CVA beginning in 2013 as policy director and later as executive director.

 Caldwell’s ouster was first reported by Reuters.